What is Thought in the Thought of People

-This found narrative from the Philippines is the locus of a collaboration between Paloma Polo (Madrid, 1983) and Leonilo Doloricon (Surigao del Sur; 1957- 2021).
+This narrative from the Philippines is also the locus of a collaboration between Polo and painter Leonilo Doloricon (Surigao del Sur; 1957- 2021).
 Here, aural testimony from the ground becomes the starting point of the retinal encounter.

-The collaboration also highlights how artists construct their relationships with social movements, within and beyond the art world.
-Polo’s continuing immersion in the Philippines and in zones of unrest, for instance, unfolds as a long-term commitment towards emancipatory politics—rather than as a brief excursion or gesture of acquaintanceship—best seen in the openness to work with grassroots organizations and contexts.
-A separate interview with Doloricon, on the other hand, dwells on his formative years and principles as an artist associated with the tradition of Social Realism in the country, shedding light on the pragmatic and theoretical considerations of being a cultural worker embedded in the Philippine context.
+The collaboration also highlights how the artists construct their relationships with social movements, within and beyond the art world.
+Polo’s continuing immersion in the Philippines and in zones of unrest unfolds as a long-term commitment towards emancipatory politics—rather than as a brief excursion or gesture of acquaintanceship—, which translates into her eagerness to work with grassroots organizations and contexts.
+Doloricon, on the other hand, is an artist associated with the tradition of Social Realism in the country; his work is a testimony of the pragmatic and theoretical considerations of being a cultural worker embedded in the Philippine context.